adacapital/cardanobi/README.md

         * Fully open-source backend CLI tools to define and leverage event-driven workflows.
         * Fully open-source frontend widgets to create new customer experiences and interactions.

-# Description of how the proposed solution will address the challenge?
+# Description of how the proposed solution will address the challenge :
 The above capabilities will bring the following benefits which will address the challenge:

   * A fully open-source Business Intelligence API Layer on top of Cardano: